 But we were here for one reason; the same reason as most of this island’s tourists visit.
 Tomorrow was the Full Moon Party!

-That evening, we were picked up by Megan and Ellie, two friends from ENP, and they took us to a pub Megan had found owned by someone from Southampton, her home city.
+On our first evening, we were picked up by Megan and Ellie, two of our friends from ENP, and they took us to a pub Megan had found owned by someone from Southampton, her home city.
 It felt completely British, we had roast dinners, Ash had an actual PINT of beer, and to be honest, it was wonderful.
 Not cheap by Thai standards at all, but worth it!

 The following afternoon, we headed down to the main town of Thongsala to explore the walking market before the shenanigans began.
-People get marketed out – but we never did, and although this one was a little more expensive than most, the food was fantastic, the jewellery beautiful and the atmosphere brilliant.
+People get marketed out – but we never did, and although this one was a little more expensive than most we had been to, the street food was fantastic, the jewellery beautiful and the atmosphere brilliant.
 We didn’t see many party revellers at all; just people from all walks of life – but I’d be interested to see what it’s like when it’s not full moon.

 6pm was when I made my first mistake.
-Ash and I shared a small meal and I washed it down with a strong rum and coke.
+Ash and I for some reason only shared a small meal, and I washed it down with a strong rum and coke.
 The first of my five pre-drinks.

 My second mistake was only eating that small meal.